asyncapi/community/docs/styleguide/seo.md

 - **Avoid using special characters and spaces:** Use hyphens (-) instead of underscores (_) to separate words in URLs, as search engines treat hyphens as space.

 Here are some examples of SEO-friendly URLs from our documentation:

 - `https://www.asyncapi.com/docs/concepts/application`
 - `https://www.asyncapi.com/docs/concepts/server`
 - `https://www.asyncapi.com/docs/concepts/message`

+In addition to being short, these examples clearly mentions the titles for our content buckets, no hyphens nor special characters and spaces.

 #### Anchor Text